 Established in 1988, NIRMANA initially provided logistic support to the National Campaign of Construction Workers, ensured participation of Construction Workers in the National Campaign by developing ties with them through awareness generation and providing child care, education, health care services, legal aid etc across the slums of North-West District.

-Subsequently NIRMALA NIKETAN, a Domestic Workers collective was promoted to assist women or young girls who migrate often illegally or forcibly for domestic work to Delhi and other urban centres.
+Subsequently NIRMALA NIKETAN, a Domestic Workers collective was promoted to assist the tribal women and young girls who migrate or are trafficked for domestic work to Delhi and other urban centres.

-Now, NIRMANA addresses advocacy to livelihoods space amongst unorganised sector workers to achieve its overall vision of 'Building an Inclusive India'.
+Now, NIRMANA addresses advocacy for social security and livelihoods space amongst unorganised sector workers to achieve its overall vision of 'Building an Inclusive India'.

 An inclusive India where all unorganised sector workers are empowered to achieve social security and dignified livelihoods

 NIRMANA will build an active eco-system for the unorganised sector workers in India.
 It will:-